 - yellowish red discoloration in the nail, which may be sore to the touch

 - ridges and lines in the nails

-- psoriasis scales under the nail
+- psoriasis scales under the nails

-- increasing heart rate
+- an increased heart rate

 - sudden changes in body temperature